theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/designer_overview.md

 ### List of Extractions (3)
 List of all extractions divided by name, type, modification and creation date etc. <br>
+You can enter a filter value for the extraction name, wildcard characters are not supported. <br> More extensive filter options are available via the [Filter](../advanced-techniques/regular-expressions) button in the [GUI Buttons (2)](./designer-overview#gui-buttons-2) section.

 Right-clicking on an extraction in the list opens the following menu:

 ![menu_list_of_extractions](/img/content/xu/menu_list_of_extractions.png){:class="img-responsive"}